Web Loom logo

 How Angular's Change Detection Works

-Angular uses a zone-based change detection model.
+Angular uses a zone-based change detection model by default.
 The key mechanism is Zone.js, a library that patches every async browser API — setTimeout, setInterval, fetch, XMLHttpRequest, Promise, event listeners — so it can intercept when async operations complete and notify Angular to check the component tree.

 User event / async operation completes